 Go to File Station and open the docker folder.
 Inside the docker folder, create two new folders and name one snipeit and one mariadb.
 Follow the instructions in the image below.

 Log into Portainer using your username and password.
-On the Portainer left sidebar click on Stacks then + Add stack.
+On the left sidebar in Portainer, click on Stacks then + Add stack.
 Follow the instructions in the image below.

 In the Name field type in snipeit.
 Follow the instructions in the image below.